DarrenHJL/Hotel-Reservations-Analysis/README.md

 2. Download the datasets, see references.
 3. Run Phase 1 and then Phase 2 code

+Note: The analysis and results can be found in the .ipynb, there are no external reports created for this project.

 ## Author
 Jialun Darren Huang<br>
 Project Status: Completed, May 2025